datajake1999/C1Bitcrusher/readme.md

 * MersenneGenerator: The Mersenne Twister generator function to use.
 * Seed: The value used to reset the pseudorandom number generator.
 * SeedWithTime: Resets the pseudorandom number generator with the current time.
 When this is enabled, the value set by Seed is ignored.
-* ClipPreQuantization: Clips the audio before quantizing.
+* Clip: Clips the audio before quantizing.
-* ClipValue: The maximum sample value allowed in the audio before quantizing.
+* ClipThreshold: Sets the threshold for Clip.
-* ClipPostQuantization: Clips audio that is over 0 dB after quantizing.
+* Clip0dB: Clips audio that is over 0 dB so it can fit in a fixed point format.
 * InGain: Input gain of the plug-in.
 * OutGain: Output gain of the plug-in.
 * DitherGain: controls the over all affect of dithering.